alukosdev/ccsp/frameworks/idca-infinity-paradigm.md

 ## Noteworthy

-- [x] The IDCA Infinity Paradigm is intended ot be used for operations and datacenter design.
+- [x] The IDCA Infinity Paradigm is intended to be used for operations and datacenter design.

 ##